he-h/HuMob/README.md

 - `--dropout`: The dropout rate to apply within the model for regularization.
 - `--max_seq_length`: The maximum sequence length that the model expects as input.
 - `--lr`: The base learning rate for the optimizer.
-- `--location_embedding_lr`: Optional, specifies a different learning rate for the location embeddings if needed; if not set, the `base_lr` is used for all parameters.
+- `--location_embedding_lr`: Optional, specifies a different learning rate for the location embeddings if needed; if not set, the `lr` is used for all parameters.
 - `--num_epochs`: The total number of training epochs.
 - `--device`: The computing device to use, such as `cuda:0` for GPU or `cpu` for CPU.
 - `--model_path`: The file path to the pre-trained model weights, used for initializing the model before training.